NC State keeps the pressure on, drops NIU to 2-2

 Hampton finished 14 of 29 for 159 yards, two interceptions and a touchdown pass, while Antario Brown ran for 114 yards on 28 carries.

-Even with those two turnovers, the Huskies made things interesting.
-After pulling back within a touchdown early in the fourth quarter, the Huskies drove to the NC State 34 late.
-However, Tamarcus Cooley picked off Hampton’s Hail Mary attempt on the final play.
+Even with those two turnovers, the Huskies made the game interesting.
+After pulling to within a touchdown early in the fourth quarter, the Huskies drove to the NC State 34 late.
+However, Tamarcus Cooley picked off Hampton’s Hail-Mary attempt on the final play.

-And so, the Huskies squandered a gutsy effort by their defense.
+And so, the Huskies squandered a gutsy effort by the defense.
 The Wolfpack managed just 171 total yards and converted only one of 11 third downs.
-Much of that production came on their game-opening eight-play, 64-yard drive scoring drive.
+Much of that production came on their game-opening eight-play, 64-yard scoring drive.

 Now the Huskies must regroup as they shift their focus to next week at home against UMass.